 A third lash, she held her shield arm up and allowed the whip to wrap around her wrist with its tiny barbs she held it steady.
 She pulled the Golden eye’s sword from their scabbard and thrust its point into the stone between their feet.

-“Et was by Uluur tha I was exiled.
-And you will go home in defeat.”
+“Et was by Uluur tha I was cast out.
+And et is back to Uluur tha you will go home in defeat.”
 She turned, pulling their whip away from their hand and letting it hang from her arm like an ornament while she kicked the flat of her hoof into the broadness of their sword.
 The swordmaking of Uluur had not changed in these years it snapped right at the point that they always seemed to.
 The same point that the dagger of the exiled female who had attacked Senaar so many years ago.
 Clemnilshala could almost see that night.
 She pushed through the idea of the flame, taking the sharp remain of the sword.

 “Consider taeday a funeral of a nameless exile, I wash my hands of yoo.”
 She brought it to the back of her head, while the handle and fronds of a punishing whip dangled down her back she took a handful of her long pale hair and cut it free.
 She threw it upon a braiser that lit the King’s District.